cuernodegazpacho/legotrain/README.md

 ### Vision sensors

-The vision sensors are mounted in the train engines, pointing down throughout an opening in the structural main plate.
+The vision sensors are mounted in the train engines, sticking throughout an opening in the structural main plate.
 The sensors are used to detect color tiles on the tracks as the train moves over them.

 Make sure you mount the sensors in the same way as in the pictures below.
 They should protrude below the main plate so the sensor heads stays close to the color tiles on the track.
 Mounting